mmfallacy/.nixconfig/docs/templates.md

 This template includes Rust cli tools (`cargo`, `rustc`) and other development tooling (LSP:`rust-analyzer`, Formatter: `rustfmt`, Linter: `clippy`) as native build inputs.
 Other project dependencies are handled through Cargo.
 Also, `RUST_SRC_PATH` is set as it is required by `rust-analyzer`.

-### 2. JavaScript `pnpm`
+### 2. JavaScript `npm/pnpm/yarn`

 This template includes NodeJS (v23 of `nixpkgs-stable`).
-Also, it creates script aliases for `corepack pnpm/pnpx`.
+Also, it creates script aliases for the `npm` `pnpm` and `yarn` package managers through `corepack`.

 > NOTE: Should I use corepack pnpm or stick to the nixpkgs `pnpm`?

-Currently, I think it's better to
+Currently, I think it's better to stick with corepack as of the moment.
+I have not yet encountered any problems with using corepack.
+However for cases where build hooks are needed, I might need to use the nixpkgs alternative.

 Also, direnv [#73](https://github.com/direnv/direnv/issues/73) does not currently support functions and aliases as .envrc is loaded in a separate bash process.
 Consequently, since the flake and its aliases are loaded via direnv, we lose much of the `shellAliases` functionality.
 To work around this we create a new script and add it in path in place of the aliases.